Nursing Integrative Practicum Program Student, Faculty and Preceptor Roles and Responsibilities

 • Facilitate problem solving.

-• Clarify CTA, faculty and student responsibilities.
+• Clarify preceptor, faculty and student responsibilities.

-• Visit clinical site and meet regularly with the CTA and student to discuss progress and to develop additional learning activities as needed.
+• Visit clinical site and meet regularly with the preceptor and student to discuss progress and to develop additional learning activities as needed.
 The frequency of visits must meet the minimum standard set by the school.

 • Monitor, evaluate, and provide feedback related to the student's progress in meeting course outcomes.

-• Participate in CTA education.
+• Participate in preceptor education.

-The Clinical Teaching Associate will:
+The Preceptor will:

 • Act as clinical role model of the professional nurse.
 Understand the OCNE curriculum focus and interpret it to colleagues.